jfallmann/diffTF_Fork/docs/projectInfo.rst

 Change log
 ============================
+Version 1.7.1 (2020-05-20)
+  - Fixed one typo in the file ``TF_Gene_TranslationTables/HOCOMOCO_v10/translationTable_mm10.csv``.
+For the TF PAX5.S, the wrong Ensembl ID was provided (the one for PAX2 and not PAX5).
+This may have caused differences in the classification for PAX5.S when integrating RNA-seq data.
+Only this TF is affected, and this was also only an issue forthe combination of mm10 and HOCOMOCO v10.
+Thanks to Jiang Kan for letting us know!

 Version 1.7 (2020-05-14)
   - Multiple small fixes, thanks to Guandong Shang and Jiang Kan for reporting them: